-- 1 Default printer Specifies the printer you want to use as the default printer.
-By default, the most recently used printer is selected. - (2) Default paper size Choose the paper size you have loaded in your printer. - (3) List of printers, scanners, and fax machines Lists the printer, scanners, and fax machines your Mac is set up to use.
-Click the printer in the Printers list to view or change the printer name, location, printer model, or driver version. - (4) Add Printer, Scanner, or Fax Click to add a Printer, Scanner, or Fax
+- 1) Default printer Specifies the printer you want to use as the default printer.
+By default, the last printer used is selected. - 2 Default paper size Choose the paper size you have loaded in your printer. - (3) List of printers, scanners, and fax machines Lists the printer, scanners, and fax machines your Mac is set up to use.
+Click the printer in the Printers list to view or change the printer name, location, printer model, or driver version. - 4 Add Printer, Scanner, or Fax Click to add a Printer, Scanner, or Fax.
+Hold down the Option Key to create a printer pool.